Quick Take

 The males’ black feathers change color when the sunlight hits them, but like many bird species, the females are muted and dull.
 This is because they need to blend into their surroundings while they’re sitting on their nest.

-Muscovy ducks’ head is their most distinctive feature with their dark red/ black facial mask and bright red caruncles, which develop quicker in males than females.
+The Muscovy duck’s head is its most distinctive feature, with their dark red/black facial mask and bright red caruncles, which develop more quickly in males than females.

 In addition, the caruncles are more colorful and cover a larger area on the males.
 Another distinctive feature of the adult males is the reddish-black knob at the base of their bill.

 Both sexes have a crest of erectile feathers on their heads, which they raise when nervous or excited.
-However, males have more prominent crests, which form part of their mating ritual.
-Their eyes are brownish-yellow and have a nictitating membrane that helps them see underwater.
+However, males have more prominent crests, which are used as part of their mating ritual.
+Their eyes are brownish-yellow and have a nictitating membrane that helps them see under water.

-Another unique feature is their webbed feet that end in long claws, which allows them to perch in trees.
-This is why they coined the nickname “greater wood duck.”
-Lastly, their legs and feet are black in color.
+Another unique feature is their webbed feet that end in long claws, which allow them to perch in trees.
+This is why they have earned the nickname “greater wood duck.”
+Their legs and feet are typically dark gray to black, though domestic varieties may have yellowish or pinkish legs and feet.

 Migration Pattern and Timing